 📖 Recipe Card

 David Lebovitz'...
 Absolute Best Brownies

-- 6 tbsp Kerry Gold unsalted grass-fed butter
+- 6 tablespoon Kerry Gold unsalted grass-fed butter

 - 1 cup 6 ounces Ghirardelli bittersweet chocolate chips